jrfaudree/HOM/rq.md

 - Section 2.1
   - Describe the Rhind Papyrus.
 Size?
 When was it written?
 Author?
 Where was it found?
-  - Go to the [British Museum's website](https://www.britishmuseum.org/collection/object/Y_EA10058) and look at it.
+  - Go to the [British Museum's website](https://www.britishmuseum.org/collection/object/Y_EA10058) and look at the Rhind Papyrus.
 What do you observe?

 - Section 2.2
   - Describe the Egyptian method of multiplication.